ricovangenugten/AdventOfCode/README.md

 # AdventOfCode

-My solutions to the adventofcode.com programming challenges
+My solutions to the [Advent of Code](http://www.adventofcode.com) programming challenges